MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 **Eliminating unused reservations and savings plans**: To eliminate unused reservations and savings plans, you can use the Microsoft Cost Management and Billing tools.
 They provide insights into your reservation and savings plan usage, allowing you to identify any unused or underutilized commitments and make adjustments accordingly.
 Utilization can be viewed in the Azure portal under the Reservations section.

-**Azure dev/test:** [Azure dev/test](/azure/devtest/offer/overview-what-is-devtest-offer-visual-studio) is an offer that comes with Visual Studio subscription benefits.
+**Azure dev/test**: [Azure dev/test](/azure/devtest/offer/overview-what-is-devtest-offer-visual-studio) is an offer that comes with Visual Studio subscription benefits.
 With this offer, you get some Azure monthly credits to try various Azure services at no cost.
 Credit amounts vary by subscription level.
 You can also benefit from discounted Azure dev/test rates for various Azure services, which enable cost-efficient development and testing.

-**Azure services:** Many Azure services offer both consumption and commitment-based billing models.
+**Azure services**: Many Azure services offer both consumption and commitment-based billing models.
 You can switch to better align to your usage, potentially without sacrificing functionality.

-**Azure Hybrid Benefit:** With [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/), you can reduce the overall cost of ownership by using your existing on-premises licenses to cover the cost of running resources in Azure.
+**Azure Hybrid Benefit**: With [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/), you can reduce the overall cost of ownership by using your existing on-premises licenses to cover the cost of running resources in Azure.
 This benefit applies to both Windows and Linux virtual machines, along with SQL Server workloads.
 To take advantage of Azure Hybrid Benefit, you need to ensure that your licenses are eligible and meet the requirements.

-**License Mobility:** Azure supports [License Mobility](https://www.microsoft.com/licensing/licensing-programs/software-assurance-license-mobility).
+**License Mobility**: Azure supports [License Mobility](https://www.microsoft.com/licensing/licensing-programs/software-assurance-license-mobility).
 You can bring your own licenses for certain software products and apply them to Azure resources.
 This ability can help reduce licensing costs and simplify license management.

-**Licensing agreements:** Microsoft offers commitment-based and transactional licensing options for organizations that want to purchase Microsoft cloud services subscriptions, on-premises software licenses, or [Software Assurance](https://www.microsoft.com/Licensing/licensing-programs/software-assurance-default).
+**Licensing agreements**: Microsoft offers commitment-based and transactional licensing options for organizations that want to purchase Microsoft cloud services subscriptions, on-premises software licenses, or [Software Assurance](https://www.microsoft.com/Licensing/licensing-programs/software-assurance-default).
 Use these offers for your workload as applicable.
 Microsoft offers various volume licensing programs and agreements based on your workload's needs, including:

 - [Microsoft Enterprise Agreement](https://www.microsoft.com/licensing/licensing-programs/enterprise)
 - [Microsoft Customer Agreement](https://www.microsoft.com/Licensing/how-to-buy/microsoft-customer-agreement)